 - Bake the cupcakes.
 Line muffin tray with cupcake liners.
 Fill the liners ⅔ full with batter.
 Bake for 18-20 minutes in a preheated 350 F oven.
 Let cool.

 - Prepare the buttercream icing.
 Beat the butter using an electric mixer.
 Add vanilla and mix until light and fluffy.
 Then, add in confectioners' sugar gradually, mixing on medium speed.
 Add milk and food colouring and continue to mix together until light and fluffy.
 Cover the bowl with a damp cloth until you are ready to use.

 How to Frost a Rose Petal Cupcake

-- Secure the 2D tip onto the piping bag and fill up the bag with icing.
+- Secure the 2D piping tip onto a piping bag and fill the bag with icing.

 - In the middle of the cupcake, pipe a small amount of icing.

 - Without lifting your piping bag, slowly work your way around, counter-clockwise, until you reach the outer edge of the cupcake.
 Make sure you use a lot of pressure to get the icing out consistently.